open-olive/loop-development-kit/README.md

 # Loop Development Kit

 This is the central repository.
-Please see the Javascript LDK readme in the `ldk\javascript` folder for the Javascript LDK documentation.

 ## New Loop: Getting Started